 - Dimension wise the Hyundai Venue is very similar to its rivals, and in terms of width and height, it's one of smallest offerings at 1770 mm and 1590 mm, respectively.
 In fact, the Hyundai Venue is closest to the Vitara Brezza in overall dimensions and has the same length and wheelbase.
 Also Read: Hyundai Venue Exclusive Review

 - The cabin of the Hyundai Venue is all-new and employs a fresh-looking design compared to other existing Hyundai cars.
-Unlike the duel tone treatment given to the global version, the India-spec Hyundai Venue comes with an all-black cabin with a new steering wheel and dashboard.
+Unlike the dual tone treatment given to the global version, the India-spec Hyundai Venue comes with an all-black cabin with a new steering wheel and dashboard.
 The fit and finish on the SUV are as good as the Creta, and overall this five-seater cabin has a very upmarket feel to it.